Childhood Lead Screening

 Description of Indicator

-This indicator shows the percentage of the population from 0 to 71 months tested for lead.
-This is mandated for children covered by Medicaid.
+This indicator shows the percentage of the population tested for lead from 0 to 71 months, which is mandated for children covered by Medicaid.
 Additionally, the information indicates the number of children in the same age group with elevated blood lead levels (BLL) and the percentage of those children tested with elevated BLL.
-Blood lead levels are shown for children with higher than five micrograms of lead for every deciliter of blood.
+All years before 2022 indicated that blood lead levels are shown for children with higher than five micrograms of lead for every deciliter of blood.
+Data reporting practice changed in 2022, when the blood lead levels were shown for children with higher than 3.5 micrograms of lead for every deciliter of blood.
+As a result of the adjustment, comparisons with older data should be made cautiously.

 Why is it important?